World Oceans Day

 Similar actions are underway in Belize and New Caledonia.
 About 200,000 Belizeans are dependent on the World Heritage-listed reef for their livelihoods.
 The reef generates annually up to 15 percent of the country’s gross domestic product.
 Fishing and tourism are among the main sources of income for local communities, with thousands of tourists coming to Belize’s World Heritage site for its underwater wildlife spectacle.
 Artisanal fishing, diving activities and local tourism are also crucial for local and traditional owners at the Lagoons of New Caledonia: Reef Diversity and Associated Ecosystems (France).

-The Resilient Reefs Initiative is a collaboration between the Great Barrier Reef Foundation, UNESCO World Heritage Marine Programme, The Nature Conservancy’s Reef Resilience Network, Columbia University’s Center for Resilient Cities and Landscapes, Resilient Cities Catalyst and AECOM.
+The Resilient Reefs Initiative is a collaboration between the Great Barrier Reef Foundation, The Nature Conservancy’s Reef Resilience Network, Columbia University’s Center for Resilient Cities and Landscapes, Resilient Cities Catalyst, UNESCO and AECOM.
 The project is enabled by the BHP Foundation.